PDLT-University-of-York/test-split-site/docs/ultra/workshop-turnitin-marker-support.md

     - Ultra
 ---

-# Turnitin Marker Support Drop-in Sessions
+# General Ultra Support and Turnitin Marker Support Drop In

-We are running regular drop-in sessions for all colleagues using Turnitin Feedback Studio (TFS), particularly if you have any questions on how to use Turnitin Feedback studio to mark submissions.
+We are running regular drop-in sessions for all colleagues using Blackboard Ultra or Turnitin Feedback Studio (TFS), particularly if you have any questions on how to use Turnitin Feedback studio to mark submissions.
 DET staff will be present throughout each session, and can help with:

 * General TFS marker troubleshooting
+* General Blackboard Ultra troubleshooting
 * Assisting in using specific TFS marker tools
 * Answering any marker related questions you may have